ForNetCode/spa-server/README.md

 - [x] basic CORS
 - [x] compression regression support(if client don't send accept-encoding header(including gzip), will send back data from file instead of cache)
 - [ ] different config for different domain
-- [ ] config reload
+- [ ] ~~config reload(ssl update and cache reload)~~ the feature may do not need.

 ### Version Choice
-if you just want a static web server without any cache/cors feature support, please just use version v1.0.x, it's simple and efficient, you are free to open any issue about this version.
+if you only want a static web server without any cache/ssl/CORS feature support(serving for cdn), please use version v1.0.x, it's simple and efficient, you are free to open any issue about this version.
 Otherwise, please use the most recent version.

 ### why use self maintained warp